 The proposed project involves improving a 9.0-mile segment of I-95 between I-74 (Exit 13) and U.S. 301/Fayetteville Road (Exit 22) in Robeson County.
 Proposed improvements include constructing two additional travel lanes in each direction, bringing the total number of lanes in this section from four to eight.
 The project also proposes to modernize the interchanges at Exists 17, 19, and 20, replace bridges and culverts, and elevate the roadway in certain sections vulnerable to flooding.
 The purpose of the project is to help relieve congestion, improve mobility, and enhance the resiliency of this corridor to storm events.
 The project will enhance the ability of I-95 to continue serving as a primary East Coast route through the project design year of 2040.

-A Vitrual Public Meeting will be held for the project on September 29, 2020 from 6 – 7 p.m.
+A Vitrual Public Meeting was held for the project on September 29, 2020 from 6 – 7 p.m.

 If you prefer to just listen to the meeting, you may call in at 213-929-4212, Code: 798-712-385

 |A Virtual Public Meeting Time||6 -7 p.m.
 Register for the meeting|

 |Public Meeting||September 29, 2020|

 |Environmental Documentation||Winter 2020|

 * Estimated costs are subject to change. * Future dates are preliminary and subject to change

 In 2009, the N.C.
 Department of Transportation began researching the feasibility of upgrading I-95.
 The study was completed in 2016.